51Degrees/documentation/src/devicedetection/index.md

 * Although the User-Agent can tell us a lot about the hardware and software being used, further information can often be obtained by scripts running on the client device.

+## Pattern vs Hash Algorithms

 51Degrees have two separate algorithms that can be used to perform device detection, 'Pattern' and 'Hash'.

-These use differently formatted data files and employ different methods to determine matches between the supplied User-Agent and an entry in the lists of possible devices.
+These use differently formatted data files and employ different methods to determine matches between the supplied User-Agent and the data file.
 Each method has its own strengths and weaknesses.

 || Pattern | Hash |
 |---|---|---|